 Review: Bowflex PR1000 Home Gym, Contributors to Sears.com, As of June 2013

 Fred Waters, a former fitness industry executive, says the Bowflex PR1000 is a "decent, affordable fitness machine."
-He thinks it's a good choice for those on a budget, but he cautions that you can't add resistance as you can with some Bowflex home gyms.
+He thinks it's a good choice for those on a budget but cautions that users cannot add resistance as you can with some other Bowflex home gyms.

 Review: Top 7 Home Gyms and Multi Gyms, Paul Rogers, April 18, 2011